[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****

 John Lynch, director of the Television News Archives at Vanderbilt University, has considered the significance of this professional BetaCam tape Collection on the Gulf War.
 He conceded in Nashville interview with the Collection developer that the Gulf War archive is the major international, unedited collection of Persian Gulf War television coverage available for academic study, and he agrees with Vernon Stone -- Radio Television News Directors' Association researcher and scholar and former Director of Journalism Graduate Studies at University of Georgia -- that the Collection is the largest known, academic video archive on the Gulf War after the Vanderbilt collection.
 The Vanderbilt archive is the most comprehensive for off-air, news packages containing 2,000 hours of Persian Gulf War footage on 3/4 inch, U-MATIC videotape from ABC, CBS, NBC, and CNN.

-The National Public Broadcasting Archives in the new Centre for Broadcasting Archives at the University of Maryland include EBRNational Public Broadcasting Archives at U-Md., College Park as reference shelf materials for the NPBA subject collections on "Public Radio", "Public Television", "NPR", "Allerton House Conferences" (added in 2002) and the "Carnegie Commission on Educational Television".
+The National Public Broadcasting Archives in the new Centre for Broadcasting Archives at the University of Maryland include EBR as reference shelf materials for the NPBA subject collections on "Public Radio", "Public Television", "NPR", "Allerton House Conferences" (added in 2002) and the "Carnegie Commission on Educational Television".

 The Collection developer is also author of "A Model of Communication Effectiveness", originally published in the Journal of Communication about the time of the Stanton controversy.
-In 2000, the American Psychological Association abstracted the article for its literature database (PsycINFO_1887), and the Online Computer Library Center (OCLC), Columbus, Ohio, with 55,000 library affiliations in 110 countries distributes the abstract.
+The American Psychological Association abstracted the article for its literature database (PsycINFO_1887) in 2000, and the Online Computer Library Center (OCLC), Dublin, Ohio, distributed the abstract.
 OCLC

 Click on NETSLIDES link near top of this page for LAB Collection frame captures from videotapes at U-Md.